h-janes/micromatrix/README.md

 # MicroMatrix
-**This is an old unfinished project which I plan to work on soon.**

 MicroMatrix is a lightweight Python module which adds a generalized `Matrix` class, supporting many matrix operations with no external dependencies.

 **MicroMatrix Supports:**